tdda/tdda/README.md

 See the `README.md` file in the `referencetest` subdirectory for usage details.

+An older implementation of these ideas is available as a `unittest` wrapper class, `WritableTestCase`, in `writabletestcase.py`.
+This can be imported directly with
+`from tdda.writabletestcase import WritableTestCase`.
+Examples of using this are currently available in the `deprecated` subdirectory.
+This older version will be fully deprecated and removed soon.

 *Level 1:*
 ----------
 The `tdda.constraints` library is used to 'discover' constraints